HFSSAutoConfiguration#

 Placement strategy for the new setup:

-• False – append a per-batch setup by creating an auxiliary BatchGroup (name="extra_setup") whose BatchGroup.simulation_setup points to the new object.
+• False - Append a per-batch setup by creating an auxiliary BatchGroup (name="extra_setup") whose simulation_setup points to the new object.

-• True – overwrite the global: attr:simulation_setup attribute of the current HfssAutoConfig instance.
+• True - Overwrite the global simulation_setup attribute of the current instance.
+The default is True.

 Returns: